Consnet/m2-github-actions/code-sniffer/README.md

 ## Usage

-The example below skips a number of attributes.
-The omitted attributes adopt the default values
+The example below may skip some attributes.
+As all attributes have default values, it's possible to use the action without specifying values
 ```yml
 name: PHPCS Static Analysis
 on: